Skip to main content

 7. Build only one package while iterating

-8. Generate client API manually
+8. Generate client API via root scripts

 pnpm gen node schema